Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 ## Installation

-The frameworks uses [busted](https://olivinelabs.com/busted/) and some Lua development dependencies of Kong.
-To setup the environment, run `make dev` on your Kong repository to install all Lua dependencies.
+The framework uses [busted](https://olivinelabs.com/busted/) and some Lua development dependencies of Kong.
+To set up the environment, run `make dev` on your Kong repository to install all Lua dependencies.

 [Back to top](#introduction)